illixion/blog.illixion.com/content/posts/4k-in-safari-without-pain.md

 - tutorials
 ---

-**Update:** macOS Big Sur 11.3 now supports WebM in Safari, so this may no longer be necessary.
-I'll update the article once I test it out for myself.
-Keep reading if you like the IINA interface more than YouTube's though.
+**Update:** macOS Big Sur 11.3 now supports WebM in Safari, so you no longer have to use IINA to watch high-resolution content.
+You can still use this guide if you want better sounding audio when watching videos at higher speed or if you don't like YouTube's interface.

 It's well known that Safari doesn't support playing VP9 or WebM videos out of the box, but I've found a workaround that doesn't involve installing Chrome or having to launch VLC every time.